Last Updated on

 To begin with, approach the subject of weight loss with care and sensitivity.
 It should be an open dialogue that addresses weight-related concerns and insecurities of the child.
 It is seen that many kids, especially girls, try to experiment with weight loss on their own.
 This could be unscientific and harmful.
 Watch out for that and educate them.

-Please note that your kid may have some underlying health condition causing weight gain like Cushing’s syndrome, hypothyroidism, and medication side effects etc. So, please consult your pediatrician before you begin their weight loss journey.
+Please note that your kid may have some underlying health condition causing weight gain like Cushing’s syndrome, hypothyroidism, medication side effects, etc. Please consult your paediatrician before you begin their weight loss journey.

 Also Read: Growth Spurts in Children